 Genetic diseases run the gamut from relatively minor, like some forms of arthritis, to potentially disabling, such as spina bifida, to inevitably fatal, such as Tay Sachs.
-We offer a range of genetic testing options that can identify the causes of infertility, test to assess whether an embryo is at risk of a genetic anomaly, and measure the likelihood that a developing baby might have a birth defect.
+We offer a range of genetic testing options at our Texas facilities that can identify the causes of infertility.
+At the Center of Reproductive Medicine, we can test to assess whether an embryo is at risk of a genetic anomaly, and measure the likelihood that a developing baby might have a birth defect.

 Genetic Testing Options